aklauritzen/aklauritzen/README.md

 # Hi there 👋

-I am currently learning ReactJS and building personal projects to test out new skills.
-I am studying Math's, Physics, and Chemistry, and I will be studying Software Technology Engineering (B.A.) in spring 2022.

-I am looking forward to sharing my projects with you on GitHub.

-Feel free to contact me about anything: https://www.linkedin.com/in/anders-koed-lauritzen/

-Best regards,

-Anders Lauritzen

 ## I love to learn and I love to build stuff
 ### These are some of the areas I work with
 #### Languages & frameworks